plzm/rag-vector-agent-semantic-kernel/labs/lab4/readme-vs.md

     .Build();
 ```

 The **MemoryBuilder** will build a **ISemanticTextMemory** which is basically a wrapper the provides the ability to interact with an underlying vector store and a text embedding service.
 The **WithSqlServerMemoryStore** extension method is provided by the package you just installed.
-The **WithTextEmbeddingGeneration** extension method is in the Configuration/ConfigurationExtensions.cs in the project.
+The **WithTextEmbeddingGeneration** extension method is in the `Configuration/ConfigurationExtensions.cs` file in the project.
 It follows the same pattern we've been using with the **AddChatCompletionService** extension method in order to easily switch between using OpenAI or Azure OpenAI.

 Next we need to populate the vector store.